Regulatory framework governing fees of legal professions

 The following arrangements apply in criminal proceedings: if the defendant is acquitted, or the case fails to proceed to trial, or the proceedings against the defendant are terminated, the costs (public expenditure) and expenses necessarily incurred by the defendant are in principle payable from the public purse.

 When does the losing party have to pay the winning party’s costs?

-The costs of an expert privately engaged by a party to prepare for litigation do not form part of the procedural costs the reimbursement of which is fixed in the judgment.
+The costs of an expert privately engaged by a party to prepare for litigation do not form part of the procedural costs, reimbursement of which is fixed in the judgment.
 These costs must therefore be claimed separately.
 If the party has engaged an expert to provide advice during litigation, reimbursement depends on the necessity of this in the case in question.
-The costs of an expert engaged by the court to give evidence are paid by the losing party or, if the parties have been only partially successful, both parties must pay their share of the costs on the basis of the relative extent to which they have won and lost.
+The costs of an expert engaged by the court to give evidence are paid by the losing party or, if the parties have been only partially successful, both parties must pay their share of the costs on the basis of the relative extent to which they have won or lost.

 Translators’ and interpreters’ fees

-In criminal proceedings, interpretation and translation costs for defendants or interested parties, provided that they are necessary for the defence or for the exercise of procedural rights, are normally paid from the public purse.
+In criminal proceedings, interpretation and translation costs for defendants or interested parties, provided that they are necessary for the defence or for the exercise of procedural rights, are paid from the public purse.